Olivo

 The original transaction name is stored in the transaction details.

-Challenge 3: Designing a transaction page with clear hierarchy between collections and independent transactions.
+Designing a transaction page with clear hierarchy between collections and independent transactions.

 Applying visual hierarchy to distinguish grouped transactions.